Table of contents

 Your contact info should always be in the header at the top of the CV — either at the left, right or center.
 The exact location depends on your CV template.
 Your header should include your:

-- First and last name
+- First and last name.

-- City and state
+- City and state.

-- Phone number
+- Phone number.

-- Email address
+- Email address.

 Feel free to include your LinkedIn profile, a portfolio site or professional social media handles if you have any.

-And here are a few things you should never include in a CV header:
+Here are a few things you should never include in a CV header:

-- Zodiac sign
+- Zodiac sign.

-- Date of birth
+- Date of birth.

-- Unprofessional email address
+- Unprofessional email address.

 CV headers come in a variety of styles.
 Below, we have provided two different header styles to show you how the header on your CV might look.

 Excellent summaries, whether professional summaries or objective statements, communicate a candidate’s core qualifications in a few sentences.
-They are focused, concise and full of critical keywords that use compelling language and action words to keep the recruiter engaged.
+They are focused, brief and full of critical keywords that use compelling language and action words to keep the recruiter engaged.

 If you’re unsure which words to use, use the job listing as your guide.
 In the duties and requirements section of the job ad, you’ll find a description of the role.
 Highlight any skills that pop out at you.
 You should include these keywords in your summary statement, also known as a resume profile.
 Just make sure the skills accurately represent your experience.